fertab/cisco-ansible-config/README.md

 mkdir -p ansible_project/roles/cisco_nxos/vars
 ```

-## 2. Create the Necessary Files: create and populate the files as described above.
+## 2. Create the Necessary Files: create and populate the files as described above (or clone this repository)

 ## 3. Navigate to the Project Directory:
 ```bash